May 2, 2019

 - Accurate land ownership and partnership information

-- It is imperative to establish a key stakeholder group in order to guide this project during startup and into the future, leveraging insight, thoughts, concerns, and comments for the state to have a usable and sustainable product while respecting the needs and resources of the data providers.
+- A key stakeholder group will be established in order to guide this project during startup and into the future, leveraging insight, thoughts, concerns, and comments for the state to have a usable and sustainable product while respecting the needs and resources of the data providers.
 This stakeholder group will at minimum consist of representatives from counties, cities, and state organizations and associations.

 - Minimize disruption to data providers such as cities, counties, and vendors